What U.S. travelers should know before Monday’s reopening of Canadian border

-DETROIT — After a 17-month COVID-induced closure, the Detroit-Windsor border is expected to reopen Monday to fully vaccinated Americans, but with more than a handful of requirements.
+DETROIT — After a 17-month COVID-induced closure, the Canadian border is expected to reopen today to fully vaccinated Americans, but with more than a handful of requirements.

-The Canada Border Services Agency is expected to reopen the Ambassador Bridge and Windsor Tunnel in Detroit, among other border spots in Michigan, starting midnight on Monday to non-essential travelers.
-Non-essentials travelers previously could visit Canada by air but had to comply with a host of restrictions including a 14-day quarantine upon arrival that discouraged visits.
+The Canada Border Services Agency is expected to reopen the border today to non-essential travelers.
+Non-essential travelers previously could visit Canada by air but had to comply with a host of restrictions including a 14-day quarantine upon arrival that discouraged visits.

 Residents visiting for tourism or other reasons must have all of the following: